Periodic Residual Learning for Crowd Flow Forecasting: Experiments

 \subsection{Ablation Study}

-Table~\ref{ablation_study} illustrates the effectiveness of each component in PRNet. \textbf{w/o PRPC} only adopts a single SCE Encoder to encode the closeness and periodic predictions. \textbf{w/o PR} is the model without the periodic residual learning mechanism that adopts a single SCE Encoder to encode the closeness, periodic closeness, and periodic predictions. \textbf{w/o R} is PRNet without the residual learning mechanism, which utilizes seven shared parameters SCE Encoders to encode seven observed segments. \textbf{w/o S} is PRNet without Spatial Enhance Module (SEM).
+Table~\ref{ablation_study} illustrates the effectiveness of each component in PRNet. \textbf{SCE} adopts a single SCE Encoder to encode the closeness, periodic closeness, and periodic predictions, which is equivalent to the PRNet without the periodic residual learning mechanism. \textbf{SCE w/o PC} only adopts a single SCE Encoder to encode the closeness and periodic predictions. \textbf{SCE w/o S} is SCE model without the Spatial Enhance Module (SEM). \textbf{w/o R} is PRNet without the residual learning module, which utilizes seven shared parameters SCE Encoders to encode seven observed segments. \textbf{w abs} uses PRNet to predict the absolute values rather than residuals.

-According to the results shown in Table~\ref{ablation_study}, we can observe that: (1) Periodic closeness is important in prediction tasks.
-The reason is that they can provide the reference on time-series shifting between periodic predictions and future conditions.
-(2) Residual learning is necessary for our model.
+According to the results shown in Table~\ref{ablation_study}, we can observe that: 1) Periodic closeness is important in prediction tasks.
+The reason is that it can provide the reference for time-series shifting between periodic predictions and future conditions.
+2) Residual learning is essential for our model.
 Without it, the model cannot capture the correlations between the multi-scale time intervals because it only encodes the historical observations with seven shared parameters SCE Encoders separately.
-Different from \textbf{w/o PRPC} and \textbf{w/o PR} that model the periodic pattern implicitly via encoding all observations with one SCE Encoder, PRNet directly calculates dependencies of multi-scale time intervals, which provides an elegant solution for explicit periodicity representation without introducing redundant parameters.
-(3) Enhancing spatial information boosts model performance.
+Differing from \textbf{SCE w/o PC} and \textbf{SCE} that model the periodic pattern implicitly by fusing all observations into one SCE Encoder, PRNet directly calculates dependencies of multi-scale time intervals, which provides an elegant solution for explicit periodicity representation without introducing redundant parameters.
+3) Enhancing spatial information boosts model performance.
 Our SEM provides the most salient features based on city-scale grids, which further promotes model performance.
+4) Predicting the residual instead of absolute values leads to noticeable improvement, which proves our assumption about learning residual is much easier.
 In summary, the experimental results and parameter comparison show that PRNet successfully captures the periodicity information as well as complex spatio-temporal correlations without increasing the model complexity.